Travel & Training Fund: How to Apply

 What is the purpose of the Travel & Training Fund?

-The goal of the Fund is to provide direct financial assistance to aspiring female champions with successful competitive records who have the potential to achieve even higher performance levels and rankings with our help.
+The goal of the Fund is to provide financial support to female athletes with potential to be elite who have demonstrated financial need and would not otherwise be able to afford basic necessities like coaching, travel and equipment to achieve even higher performance levels and rankings without our help.

 Who administers the Travel & Training Fund?